RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

  * **throttle_rate** – the minimum amount of time (in ms) that must elapse between messages being sent.
 Defaults to 0
  * **queue_length** – the size of the queue to buffer messages.
 Messages are buffered as a result of the throttle_rate.
-Defaults to 1.
+Defaults to 0 (no queueing).
  * **id** – if specified, then this specific subscription can be unsubscribed by referencing the ID.
  * **fragment_size** – the maximum size that a message can take before it is to